AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Where does this network-specific context come from?
 How is it separated from \`\`world'' context -- like target block frequencies?
 How is the network-specific context maintained over time?
-The answer to all three questions is effectively the same: the \textbf{Difficulty Adjustment Algorithm} (DAA).
+The answer to all three questions is the same: the \textbf{Difficulty Adjustment Algorithm} (DAA).

 \defineTerm{Difficulty Adjustment Algorithm (DAA)}{
   An algorithm which updates its chain's difficulty as valid blocks are produced.